 Light Fixtures and Bulbs

-You can grow seeds on a window sill, however the winter sunlight in Canada is not strong, and the number of hours is short.
-The seedlings will likely stretch for light which affects the strength of the plant, so growing under lights is recommended for strong plants.
+You can grow seeds on a window sill, however the winter sunlight in Canada isn’t strong, and the number of hours is short.
+What this means is that your seedlings will stretch for light which affects the strength of the plant.
+The good news is that grow lights are super affordable and will help you grow stronger seedlings.

 Budget

 Grow lights can range from $7 (grow lightbulbs you can put in any fixture) to over $1,000.
-Depending on the size of the fixture and whether it is LED or other light bulb types.
+Depending on the size of the fixture and whether it’s LED or another light bulb type.

 Long Term Goals

-Grow lights are now readily available in LED form which saves on electricity costs, as you will be running your lights 12 hours a day over multiple weeks.
+Grow lights are now readily available in LED form which saves on electricity costs, as you’ll be running your lights 12 hours a day over multiple weeks.
 The alternative to LED is fluorescent lighting.
-If you choose to use fluorescent lighting, the bulbs will lose effectiveness over the seasons, as they run for multiple hours.
-You will want to factor this in to your budget.
+If you choose to use fluorescent lighting, the bulbs will lose effectiveness over the seasons, as they run for multiple hours, and they’re expensive to run.
+You’ll want to factor this into your budget.
 Understanding your commitment to seed starting is important so you know if you want to invest in a full LED setup, if you have a shop light at home and want to use lightbulbs, or if you just want a table grow lamp.

 Considerations

-If you are using a shelving unit, then light fixtures that fit on the unit is the best option to go with (ie 36″ wide or 48″ wide lights).
-We use commercial shop lights that hold 2 fluorescent lightbulbs.
-If you choose to use similar lights to our setup, you need a fixture that has space for two lightbulbs to get the full light spectrum (a warm and a bright light).
-If you buy lights that are specifically branded as grow lights, than you do not need to worry about this.
+If you’re using a shelving unit (vs a grow light setup), choose light fixtures that fit on the unit perfectly (ie 36″ wide or 48″ wide lights).
+I use commercial shop lights that hold 2 fluorescent lightbulbs because, at the time I bought them, it was the most affordable option.
+If you choose to use similar lights to my setup, you need a fixture that has space for two lightbulbs to get the full light spectrum (a warm and a bright light).
+If you buy lights that are specifically branded as grow lights, then you don’t need to worry about this.

 At the time of this writing, we can no longer find the fluorescent T8 light fixtures that we use.
 We suspect as LED becomes ever more popular, that the fluorescent tube lighting will become a thing of the past and will become more difficult to acquire.
 Since we bought our light fixtures over 5 years ago, the price has steadily increased, which will catalyst the phase out of these lights.